hot-tea-and-driver-updates/STM32_SPI_DeviceDriver/README.md

 #### License

 ## Installation
 To install the driver, simply clone this repository onto your local machine.
-The driver source code is located in the src directory.
+The driver source code is located in the src directory within the drivers file.
+There is no need to keep the stand alone driver file if you intend to download for use.

 ## Dependencies
 The driver requires the following dependencies to be installed: